cotarr/http-raw-client/README.md

 # http-raw-client

-For debugging, send one raw HTTP request.
+For debugging, send one raw http request.

-During testing, this tool was written to send raw HTTP requests without character escaping or other encoding.
+To support web server testing, this tool was written to send one raw http request without character escaping or other encoding.
-The program will send one raw HTTP request.
-The response is console.log() to stdout.
+The http response is sent to stdout.

-This is HTTP only and does not support SSL/TLS HTTPS requests.
+This supports both HTTP and HTTPS using TLS

 ### Install